ethereum-optimism/design-docs/protocol/external-block-production.md

 ## Resource Usage

 This approach doubles the amount of bandwidth needed for sending a block to the `op-node` by accepting an external block from the block builder.
 However, the sidecar only forwards one payload to `op-node` based on its selection criteria.

+## Software Maintence

+Flashbots will develop and maintain the initial versions of this software in a modular and contributor friendly manner to the standards of our existing Ethereum L1 `mev-boost` sidecar.
+We will take a crawl, walk, run approach with this software by trial'ing it with one OP-stack chain outside of local testing.
+From there, we can decide if the feature set is standardized enough to begin efforts to merge into the OP-stack, or in the event we want to delay this decision further, Flashbots will contribute this sidecar to the docker compose setup of OP stack and assist in ensuring smooth operation during any hardfork related work as we have historically done on Ethereum L1.

 ## Tradeoffs